gustofied/P2Engine/README.md

 <p align="center">
   <img src="p2engine/docs/architecture/transaction_flow.png" alt="Transaction Flow" width="820">
   <br>
-  <em>It shows the From initiation to ledger confirmation</em>
+  <em>From request initiation to ledger confirmation</em>
 </p>

-The transaction flow ensures that all financial operations follow a consistent pattern with proper validation, execution, and recording.
-Our image illustrates the complete flow from initiation to ledger confirmation.
-And this it how it goes, every balance change and transfer (Canton/DAML) is appended to an immutable trail with the relevant metadata.
-This supports post-hoc inspection, compliance reporting, and reconciliation, while keeping operational paths simple and verifiable. [could we have a sentence like this or no no?]
+The transaction flow ensures that every financial operation follows a consistent pattern with proper validation, execution, and recording.
+The diagram shows the full lifecycle: a request is validated (agent exists, balance is sufficient, amount is valid), submitted to Canton for smart contract execution and consensus, and finally committed to update balances and create an immutable audit record.
+Each transaction result, success or failure, is returned with its ID, allowing for traceability and post-hoc inspection.
+This design supports compliance reporting and reconciliation while keeping the operational path simple and verifiable.

 ---